Skip to content

 # Validate markdown syntax

-markdownlint _bmad/tea/testarch/knowledge/*.md
+markdownlint _bmad/tea/agents/bmad-tea/resources/knowledge/*.md

 Symptom: Error: EACCES: permission denied when writing files.